ds777/sample-datasets/README.md

 # sample-datasets

-## Shape file of 67 provinces of Turkey
+## Shapefile of 67 provinces of Turkey

 - File name and extension: turkey_admin1_merge3_all.zip